Ray M. Balyeat, M.D.,FASRS

 Dr. Balyeat attended Duke University as an undergraduate majoring in chemistry and graduated from the University of Oklahoma College of Medicine.
 His internship combined rotations in internal medicine, neurology and general surgery.
 After completion of an ophthalmology residence at OU’s Dean A. McGee Eye Institute, Dr. Balyeat completed a retinal surgical fellowship under the guidance of William S. Hagler, MD and William H. Jarrett, MD at the Atlanta Ophthalmological Consultants, Piedmont Hospital in Atlanta, GA.

-Dr. Balyeat is board certified by the American Board of Ophthalmology, a member of the American Medical Association (AMA), a fellow of the American Academy of Ophthalmology (AAO) and member of the American Society of Retina Specialists (ASRS).
+Dr. Balyeat is board certified by the American Board of Ophthalmology, a member of the American Medical Association (AMA), a fellow of the American Academy of Ophthalmology (AAO) and a fellow of the American Society of Retina Specialists (ASRS).
 He is currently chairman of the board of Utica Physicians Association, LTD (UPAL), a physician-owned organization that provides business and financial services to physicians and their office staffs with an ethical and patient- centered orientation.

 Dr. Balyeat’s ophthalmology practice is dedicated to providing high quality diagnostic expertise and both medical and surgical management for diseases of the retina.
 He is committed to state-of-the-art management for diseases of the vitreous, retina and macula in a community setting.
 His educational background, which includes fellowship training and a multi-decade commitment to professional development sets his medical and surgical practice apart from general ophthalmology practices.